Ghenntoggy1/TMPS-Laboratory-Works/src/main/java/Laboratory_Work_3_Structural_Patterns/README.md

 ## Implementation

-* For this Laboratory Work, I had to implement 3 Creational Design Patterns.
+* For this Laboratory Work, I had to implement 3 Structural Design Patterns.
-I have chosen to implement Abstract Factory, Builder and Singleton Patterns.
+I have chosen to implement Bridge, Adapter and Proxy Structural Design Patterns.

-* The principles that I have implemented are:
-    * Abstract Factory Pattern
-    * Builder Pattern
-    * Singleton Pattern

 * I decided to build upon the topic of Terminal Interaction and Transaction / Financial Operations on Accounts and between them as well.
-I have used previous Laboratory Work that performs operations, such as:
+I have used previous Laboratory Works that performs operations, such as:
     * Creating User Entities,
     * Creating User Account Entities,
     * Creating Transaction Entities,